Have you ever noticed that different people store fat in different places?

 Due to this type of distribution, excess gynoid fat patterns will have a ‘pear’ shaped appearance where the bum and hips are much larger than the waist.

 This type of distribution is typical in females (the term gynoid relates to the female form).
-Gynoid fat is typically stored ‘subcutaneously’ which means that fat increases on the surface- under the skin and above the muscle.
+Gynoid fat is generally stored ‘subcutaneously’ which means that fat stores on the surface of the body, just under the skin and above the muscle.

 A natural ‘hour glass’ figure is also good for attracting a potential mate, as males may well be hard-wired to find a female who exhibits the potential to effectively reproduce.

 Interestingly, as the female reaches post-menopause, their potential to store fat around the hips and bum decreases and they become much more ‘android’ (see below) in their storage capacity (by as much as 42%).
 This of course makes sense if female reproductive hormones act as a guide for gynoid storage.

 Although excess fat levels may lead to the client wishing to reduce them for aesthetic reasons, there is no real immediate health risk of obesity related diseases.